junxit/us-congress-bills-114/bill.md

       >     - **(iii)** *Conditions for continued funding* In determining whether to make a grant under this subsection, the Administrator—
       >       - **(I)** shall consider the results of the most recent evaluation of the women's business center for which a grant under this subsection is sought, and, to a lesser extent, previous evaluations; and
       >       - **(II)** may withhold a grant under this subsection, if the Administrator determines that the applicant has failed to provide the information required to be provided under this paragraph, or the information provided by the applicant is inadequate.
-      >   - **(D)** *Notification* Not later than 60 days after the date of each deadline to submit applications, the Administrator shall approve or deny any application under this paragraph and notify the applicant for each such application of the approval or denial.
+      >   - **(D)** *Notification* Not later than 60 days after the date of each deadline to submit applications under this paragraph, the Administrator shall approve or deny any each submitted application under this paragraph and notify the applicant for each such application of the approval or denial.
       >   - **(E)** *Record retention*
       >     - **(i)** *In general* The Administrator shall maintain a copy of each application submitted under this paragraph for not less than 5 years.
       >     - **(ii)** *Paperwork reduction* The Administrator shall take steps to reduce, to the maximum extent practicable, the paperwork burden associated with carrying out clause (i).